 Union Steel identifies material sustainability matters as matters that have significant impacts on the Group and our keys stakeholders.
-After gaining insightful feedback from our internal and external stakeholders through various channel of communication, we have identified five topics in this report that we believe are material to the Group and should
+After gaining insightful feedback from our internal and external stakeholders through various communication channels, we have identified five topics in this report that we believe are material to the Group and should be prioritised as our key focus for sustainability.
+These are presented as Tier 1 material factors below.
+Additionally, we have listed two topics as Tier 2 material factors which are important for our long-term business sustainability.